Understanding HRA Exemption: Is It Income When Living in Company Quarters?

 prasenjit.mitra

-But since they are paying "rent" for accomodation it will be considered it as non-taxable as per the rule.
+As they are receiving the HRA, it will be considered as income.
+However, since they are paying "rent" for accommodation, it will be considered as non-taxable as per the rule.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute